Maximum Perimeter

 • Use of Mathematical Processes

-• Solving Problems Involving Quadratic Relations
+• Strand 2.
+Solving Problems Involving Quadratic Functions